Bloomberg raises millions to help Florida felons vote

-Just days after after Florida Governor Ron DeSantis won a court victory to keep felons from voting until they've paid off fines, restitution and court fees, billionaire Mike Bloomberg has stepped in to help them pay off the debts.
+Just days after Florida Governor Ron DeSantis won a court victory to keep felons from voting until they've paid off fines, restitution and court fees, billionaire Mike Bloomberg has stepped in to help them pay off the debts.

 The former Democratic presidential candidate has helped raise more than US$20 million ($30.1m) so that felons who completed their prison sentences can vote in the presidential election.
 Bloomberg also has pledged US$100 million ($150m) to help Joe Biden win Florida.